Marsagan Labradors (ANKC/Dogs QLD)

 A little about us

 Marsagan Labradors is a family business that started out in Edinburgh, Scotland in 2003.
-We emigrated to Australia in 2015 and are now based in Karalee, Queensland.
+We emigrated to Australia in 2015 and are now based in Summerholm, Queensland.
 Sam, Donna and Xena (Milie's daughter) made the trip across the waters to join us.

 Why we got involved in breeding